 Hasht Behesht Palace, was built near “BolBol Garden” (BolBol: Nightingale), in 1670 and by the 8th Safavid king, Shah Suleiman or Suleiman of Persia.

 Hasht Behesht Garden, where this palace has been standing on, was part of a bigger garden called “Naqshe-e-Jahan garden”, which was built by King Ismail I (Persian: Shah Ismail I).
 During the reign of his successors, especially during the reign of Shah Abbas I, Naqsh-e-Jahan Garden was divided into various sections.

 Hasht Behesht Garden was present during the reign of 6th Safavid king, Shah Safi, or the Safi of Persia.
 Many trees were added to this garden, during the reign of the next two Safavid kings, Shah Abbas II and Shah Suleiman.

 The construction of Hasht Behesht Palace was started during the reign of Shah Suleiman, along with complementary and improving touches to the garden itself.
 The Palace construction completion coincided with the 3rd year of Shah Suleiman reign in 1670 (1080 AH).
-According to the historians, one of the appellation of the name of Hasht Behesht Palace, is that this residential palace was dedicated to eight of his favourite wives.
+According to the historians, one of the appellation of the name of Hasht Behesht Pavilion, is that this residential palace was dedicated to eight of his favourite wives.
 “Hasht” means 8 in Persian, in this particular case it refers to his 8 wives who resided in this palace.
 It declares the meaning behind one of the names it was known by, “Hasht dar Behesht”.
 (Hasht: eight, Dar: In, Behesht: Paradiseè The eight[Wives] in the Paradise).

 This two story summerhouse, with beautiful arcs and abundant decorations, is one of the jewels of Safavid architecture.